wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-update-1803.md

    Arquivos esparsos são um formato de arquivo eficiente usado para reduzir o uso de espaço de armazenamento e melhorar a e/s.
 Para obter mais informações, consulte [Fsutil esparso](https://docs.microsoft.com/windows-server/administration/windows-commands/fsutil-sparse) para o Windows Server.

 ### <a name="fixed-issues"></a>Problemas corrigidos

-- <!-- 1739988 -->  **Fixed** - Internal Load Balancing (ILB) now properly handles MAC addresses for back-end VMs, which causes ILB to drop packets to the back-end network when using Linux instances on the back-end network.
+- <!-- 1739988 --> Internal Load Balancing (ILB) now properly handles MAC addresses for back-end VMs, which causes ILB to drop packets to the back-end network when using Linux instances on the back-end network.
 ILB works fine with Windows instances on the back-end network.

-- <!-- 1805496 --> **Fixed** - An issue where VPN Connections between Azure Stack would become disconnected due to Azure Stack using different settings for the IKE policy than Azure.
+- <!-- 1805496 --> An issue where VPN Connections between Azure Stack would become disconnected due to Azure Stack using different settings for the IKE policy than Azure.
 The values now match the values in Azure.

-- <!-- 2209262 --> **Fixed** - The IP issue where VPN Connections was previously visible in the portal; however enabling or toggling IP Forwarding has no effect.
+- <!-- 2209262 --> The IP issue where VPN Connections was previously visible in the portal; however enabling or toggling IP Forwarding has no effect.
 The feature is turned on by default and the ability to change this not yet supported.
 The control has been removed from the portal.

-- <!-- 1766332 --> **Fixed** - Azure Stack does not support Policy Based VPN Gateways, even though the option appears in the Portal.
+- <!-- 1766332 --> Azure Stack does not support Policy Based VPN Gateways, even though the option appears in the Portal.
 The option has been removed from the Portal.

-- <!-- 2096388 --> **Fixed** - Unable to update Network Security Group Rules from the Portal is now fixed.

-- <!-- 1868283 --> **Fixed** - Azure Stack now prevents resizing of a virtual machine that is created with dynamic disks.
+- <!-- 1868283 --> Azure Stack now prevents resizing of a virtual machine that is created with dynamic disks.

-- <!-- 1756324--> **Fixed** - Usage data for virtual machines is now separated at hourly intervals.
+- <!-- 1756324 --> Usage data for virtual machines is now separated at hourly intervals.
 This is consistent with Azure.

-- <!--  2253274 --> **Fixed** - The issue where in the admin and user portals, the Settings blade for vNet Subnets fails to load.
+- <!--  2253274 --> The issue where in the admin and user portals, the Settings blade for vNet Subnets fails to load.
 As a workaround, use PowerShell and the [Get-AzureRmVirtualNetworkSubnetConfig](https://docs.microsoft.com/powershell/module/azurerm.network/get-azurermvirtualnetworksubnetconfig?view=azurermps-5.5.0) cmdlet to view and manage this information.

-- **Fixa** - quando você criar uma máquina virtual, a mensagem *não é possível exibir preço* deixará de aparecer ao escolher um tamanho para o tamanho da VM.
+- Quando você cria uma máquina virtual, a mensagem *não é possível exibir preço* deixará de aparecer ao escolher um tamanho para o tamanho da VM.

-- **Várias correções de** de desempenho, estabilidade, segurança e sistema operacional que é usado pela pilha do Azure.
+- Várias correções de desempenho, estabilidade, segurança e sistema operacional que é usado pela pilha do Azure.

 ### <a name="changes"></a>Alterações